aganse/SpheRayDemo/README.md

 http://staff.washington.edu/aganse/helioseis/helioseis_rtapplet.html
 The small SpheRayDemo.html file (or the page source of the applet webpage above for that matter) demonstrates calling the code as an applet.
+(Alas this code is poorly commented, sorry... on the to-do list.)

 See screenshot1.png or the webapges above for what the app looks like.
-Quick running instructions:
-To bring up app from commandline run:  java -jar spheraydemo.jar Right-click on the WaveVel vs Depth plot (left) and choose say "B-P 2000 Model" velocity profile from menu (you can also click in your own points, either from scratch or adding to the chosen menu profile).
+Quick running instructions:  after starting the application via above, right-click on the WaveVel vs Depth plot (left) and choose say "B-P 2000 Model" velocity profile from menu (you can also click in your own points, either from scratch or adding to the chosen menu profile).
 Then click the swirly-arrows button in toolbar to run